 Key Takeaways

-The top five publications by trust and traffic paint a very troubling picture.
-Here’s some fast information on them:
+As you can see, the top five publications by traffic and fake testing paint a very troubling picture.

-Let’s dig into these fakers and find out why they were labeled this to begin with:
+Next we dig into these fakers and explain why they were labeled as Fake Testers to begin with.

 Many of you can remember a time when Consumer Reports was the trusted name in product reviews.
 Back then, if Consumer Reports gave a product the thumbs-up, you could buy with confidence.
 But these days, their reviews aren’t what they used to be.

-As a nonprofit, they generate over $200 million annually, supported by nearly 3 million print magazine members and more than a dozen special-interest print titles covering autos, home, health, and food.
+As a nonprofit, they generate over $200 million annually, supported by nearly 3 million print magazine members and more than a dozen special-interest print titles covering autos, home appliances, health, and food.

 With over 14 million monthly online visitors and 2.9 million paying members, they’ve built a massive audience—and they’re taking advantage of it.